Cutting-plane method: General idea

-The method proceeds by first dropping the requirement that the x_{i} be integers and solving the associated relaxed linear programming problem to obtain a basic feasible solution.
+The method proceeds by first dropping the requirement that the $x_i$ be integers and solving the associated relaxed linear programming problem to obtain a basic feasible solution.
 Geometrically, this solution will be a vertex of the convex polytope consisting of all feasible points.
 If this vertex is not an integer point then the method finds a hyperplane with the vertex on one side and all feasible integer points on the other.
 This is then added as an additional linear constraint to exclude the vertex found, creating a modified linear program.
 The new program is then solved and the process is repeated until an integer solution is found.